fbpx Master courses for architecture, urbanism, and landscape architecture - Spring 2025 | The Oslo School of Architecture and Design

 Knowledge

-• Have insight into the practice-applicable methods used in digitalization, computation and machine-learning (ML)
+• Insight into the practice-applicable methods used in digitalization, computation and AI relevant for design disciplines

-• Have knowledge of the historical development of the field and differentiation between branches of computation
+• Knowledge of the historical development of the field and differentiation between branches of computation

-• Have knowledge of basic philosophical and ethical issues related to the development and application of ML in multiple forms to engage in broader discourse among peers
+• Knowledge of basic philosophical and ethical issues related to the development and application of AI

 Skills

-• Framework, vocabulary and references relating to computation, digitalization and ML relevant to design disciplines and beyond
+• Vocabulary and references relating to computation, digitalization, and AI relevant to design disciplines and beyond

 • Use of prompts for visualization